Air Force Junior ROTC Unit MI-931

-Yes, cadets may make-up missed uniform wears within two weeks for full credit, or after two weeks for half-credit.
+Yes, cadets may make-up missed uniform wears the following day after an excused absence for full credit, the next day following an unexcused absence for 80% credit & the following Monday for 70% credit.
 Cadets may not wear the uniform for make-ups on Fridays, half-days, or on other days as specified by the instructors.
-In addition, cadets will be excluded from participating in extracurricular activities until all missed uniform wears are made-up.
-Finally, make-ups must be made within a reasonable time frame as deemed by the Senior Aerospace Science Instructor.
+Any exceptions to these standards will be made on a case-by-case basis approved by the Senior Aerospace Science Instructor (SASI).
 Cadets who begin to fall behind in wearing the uniform and/or comply with grooming and behavior expectations will be DISENROLLED (removed) from the program, regardless of the time in the academic year.

 Are cadets required to be on a competition drill team?

 No, our competition drill teams and color guards are voluntary extracurricular activities.
 Competition drill is much like a varsity sport, requiring practice, dedication, commitment, and motivation.
 Our drill teams compete against other Junior ROTC units, and travel to competitions in our state, region, and nation.

 Yes, cadets are required to drill (march) during class and participate in our wellness program, which is typically on Fridays.
 Parents/guardians must complete a wellness form that documents permission for the cadet to participate in the wellness program.
 If a parent/guardian withholds permission, or a cadet is unable to participate due to an acute medical condition, the instructors will consult with the parents/guardians and school administration regarding participation extent.

 What kinds of trips do cadets go on?